A2A (Agent-to-Agent protocol)

 Control checklist

-A yes/no inventory of security controls
+Risk & AssessmentA yes/no inventory of security controls

 A list of security controls against which an organization is evaluated as “in place” or “not in place.”
 Useful for SOC 2 audit preparation and compliance automation.
 Insufficient as a risk assessment, because knowing you have a control does not tell you whether the control is adequate for your actual risk exposure.
+A checklist proves a policy exists on paper; it does not generate the defensible, regulation-anchored compliance artifacts required to survive an audit or underwriter review.

 Conversational Validation (deprecated control)

-Asking the same AI follow-up questions to verify its output — documented ineffective
+AI GovernancePolicyAsking the same AI follow-up questions to verify its output — documented ineffective

 Data residency

-Which country's servers your data is stored on
+Data HandlingCompliance FrameworksWhich country's servers your data is stored on

 A contractual or regulatory requirement that customer data remain within a specific geographic region (the EU, the US, Canada, etc.).
 For cloud services this usually means pinning storage and sometimes compute to specific regions.
 GDPR Chapter V imposes restrictions on transfers of personal data outside the EU.
 Data residency is a frequent friction point with AI services because model inference often happens in a different region than model training.